agraef/purr-data-intro/Purr-Data-Intro.md

 - There's a new [ab] object, to be invoked as [ab name args ...], which lets you create *private abstractions*.
 These are embedded in their parent patch just like a one-off subpatch [pd name], but otherwise behave like real abstractions in that they have their own `$0` and can have arguments, too.
 So they work just like the plain old abstractions, but become a part of your main patch, pretty much like the subroutines of a C program.
 This makes shipping a patch much more convenient, as you don't have to send a bunch of abstraction files along with it any more.

-- The [ab] object is accompanied by a number of supplemental objects (abinfo, abdefs, abclone) which let you inspect and clone private abstractions, as well as an "Abstractions" dialog which can be accessed via the Window menu.
+- The [ab] object is accompanied by a number of supplemental objects (abinfo, abdefs, abclone) which let you inspect and clone private abstractions.
+There's also an "Abstractions" dialog which can be accessed via the Window menu.
+This will give you a quick overview of the private abstractions contained in a patch.
+Also, it will show you private abstractions which aren't currently being used (i.e., don't have any instances), so that you can select and then delete them if they aren't needed any more.

 ## Purr Data and Pd-Lua